 Current topics of major interest include the use of optical signal processing to increase the speed and efficiency of optical networks, lasers and amplifiers for next generation telecommunication systems, and the development of ultrahigh bit rate data transmission technology.

 A range of projects in the Optical Fibre Communications Laboratory investigate technologies that address these challenges.
 The student working in this area will have the opportunity to work with new fibre types, combine them with state-of-the-art devices and identify their potential for applications.
-Topics of interest include the generation and manipulation of new frequencies, novel modulation formats, new transmission techniques and spatial-division multiplexing, format conversion, analogue-to-digital conversion and signal regeneration.
+Topics of specific interest include the generation and manipulation of new frequencies; the use of novel modulation formats in transmission systems; the mitigation of nonlinear impairments in transmission using optical techniques; and the introduction of new optical transmission bands.